1982 World Series: Series Overview and Aftermath

 The Cardinals would remain competitive for the rest of the decade and returned to the World Series in 1985 and 1987 but lost both times in seven games.
 St. Louis wouldn't get back to the fall classic until 2004 (losing to Boston) and would not win another World Championship until 2006 when they beat Detroit in five games.

-The Brewers have not returned to the World Series as of today.
-This would be the last championship series of the four major North American sports leagues to feature a team from Milwaukee until the Milwaukee Bucks made and won the 2021 NBA Finals, and the last Wisconsin-based team to play in a championship game until the Green Bay Packers (who at the time of the 1982 World Series played two home games a year at Milwaukee County Stadium and remains de facto supported by Milwaukee today) won Super Bowl XXXI in 1997.
+The Brewers have not returned to the World Series as of 2026.
+This would be the last championship series of the four major North American sports leagues to feature a team from Milwaukee until the Milwaukee Bucks made and won the 2021 NBA Finals, and the last Wisconsin-based team to play in a championship game until the Green Bay Packers won Super Bowl XXXI in 1997.

+Game 7 was the last playoff game for the Brewers as an American League franchise.
+They did not qualify for the playoffs again until 2008, 10 years after they moved to the National League.

 This would be the final World Series where both teams wore pullover style uniforms.
-From 1984-87, at least one team wore pullovers (although in 1984, the Tigers only wore them on the road).
+From 1984 to 1987, at least one team wore pullovers (although in 1984, the Tigers only wore them on the road).
 No team has worn pullover uniforms in the fall classic since the Cincinnati Reds in 1990.
 The Brewers, who started wearing pullovers in 1972, switched to button-downs in 1990; the Cardinals, one of the earliest adopters of pullovers (1971), were the second-to-last team to ditch them, doing so in 1992 to celebrate the franchise's centennial (the Reds were the last team to wear pullovers, switching in 1993).